 - Samsung X5 Portable SSD – Thunderbolt 3 External SSD

-- Summary: Best External SSDs for Sample Libraries
+- Summary: Best External SSD for Sample Libraries

 Thunderbolt 3 vs USB-C External SSD

 Most consumers don’t understand the difference between Thunderbolt 3 and USB-C.

 It’s understandable because they both use the SAME connector.

 However, it’s the actual cable that makes the difference and whether or not you’re using Thunderbolt 3 ports (which ARE compatible with USB-C) or USB-C ports (which AREN’T compatible with Thunderbolt 3).

 Manufacturers also make it VERY difficult for consumers to make the distinction.

 Some external SSDs (like this one) mention Thunderbolt compatibility but are actually USB-C. Remember, USB-C devices are compatible with Thunderbolt 3 (not the other way around).